Struct biodivine_lib_bdd::Bdd

 pub fn var_pick(&self, variable: BddVariable) -> Bdd

-Picks one valuation for the given BddVariable
+Picks one valuation for the given BddVariable.

 Essentially, what this means is that $(x_1, …, x_i, …, x_n) \in B \Leftrightarrow (x_1, …, \neg x_i, …, x_n) \not\in B$.
 That is, each valuation (without $x_i$) can be present only with either $x_i = 1$ or $x_i = 0$, but not both.

-is a bit troublesome in terms of composition: B.var_pick(x).var_pick(y)
+WARNING! var_pick is a bit troublesome in terms of composition: B.var_pick(x).var_pick(y)

 is probably not what you think.
 So make sure to prove and test thoroughly.